 Therefore, following the death, one of the first tasks is to find out whether the deceased left a Will.
-Certainty the National Will Register can assist in trying to locate a Will through a Certainty Will Search.
-Every day Certainty finds Wills for estates that were presumed intestate (see Glossary on page 9) or a later Will is discovered that supersedes a known Will.
+The National Will Register can assist in trying to locate a Will through a Certainty Will Search.
+Every day The National Will Register finds Wills for estates that were presumed intestate (see Glossary on page 10) or a later Will is discovered that supersedes a known Will.